 There are endless studies and reports linked to the benefits of meditation on the human body and mind.
 However, what is the true power of meditation?
 Well, one incredible example is the relationship between people and pain.
 Jon Kabat-Zinn used meditation to help patients change their relationship with pain after medicine had been used to its full effect.
 This technique was called Mindfulness-Based Stress Reduction, and because of the success shown in this case, it has been adopted by many hospitals worldwide.
-This is just one example of how meditation can change the brains’ way of thinking and perception.
+This is just one example of how meditation can change the brain’s thinking and perception.

 Being Mindful and Present

 Meditation helps us to remain in the present moment.
 It helps alleviate stress and tension within our brain and body through the art of focusing on the present.
-If our mind is one that jumps to conclusions, worries, thinks of a million things at once, and often has trouble concentrating, meditation can help calm the mind and train it to be still, present, and focused.
+If our mind jumps to conclusions, worries, thinks of a million things at once, and often has trouble concentrating, meditation can help calm the mind and train it to be still, present, and focused.
 This is particularly important in modern-day society, where being ‘busy’ is thought of as normal and leaves little time to listen to our own bodies and minds.
 We can often feel overwhelmed and stressed, which in turn can lead to anxiety and even depression.
 Meditation helps us with all of these ailments.

 What is the Evidence That Meditation and Mindfulness Work?

 There are plenty!
 Take the example above, for example, with Mindfulness-Based Stress Reduction.
 There have also been studies that have shown how meditation can positively impact those that suffer from bipolar disorder and depression.
 Meditation does this by changing the actual functioning of our brains and nervous systems.
 Let’s look at the direct effects meditation has on specific areas of the brain, as listed by Sara Lazar, here:

 - The posterior cingulate, which affects mind wandering and self-relevance.